lmatteis/nextjs-soft-navigation-issue-incremental/README.md

-# Soft navigation on static route isn't incrementally renderer
+# Soft navigation on large page isn't incrementally renderer

 I have a static route which is huge for purpose of testing incremental rendering.
 It's rendering a huge number (~400kb) after which it renders a text "Done!"
 (I'm using HTTP2 setup to allow for streaming in raw data)